FujiroAkakura/ssb-pub-underground/README.md

 ## Status

-Alpha, except pre-alpha as noted towards the end of this readme.
+Alpha, except pre-alpha as noted below.
 Currently creates a server that doesn't do much on a host machine, but you can test that the server works (or doesn't).
 The intent is to offer a base that can make the server more usable with a simple code pull.

 It is recommended to wait to install, however, so update scripts/instructions can be created.